Abstract Submission

 • Ecological Economics

-• Industrial Symbiosis and eco-industrial development and parks: methods
+• Industrial Symbiosis and eco-industrial development: methods

 • Socio-economic metabolism